 Wednesday

 Kick off the day venturing into the Hapsburg part of Madrid.
 Start off at Plaza de Ópera square and go around the Teatro Real opera house to Plaza de Oriente.
-After you’ve taken a look at the statues of Spanish monarchs that line the square, pay a visit to the Royal Palace – the largest in Europe – and La Almudena Cathedral with the Mirador de la Cornisa observation deck at the Royal Palace, with stunning views over the Campo del Moro Gardens and Casa del Campo.
+After you’ve taken a look at the statues of Spanish monarchs that line the square, pay a visit to the Royal Palace – the largest in Europe – and La Almudena Cathedral with the Mirador de la Cornisa observation deck at the Royal Palace, with stunning views over Campo del Moro Park and Casa del Campo Park.
+In this area, you can visit the Royal Collections Gallery, on the cornice that opens onto the Campo del Moro gardens from Plaza de la Armería.

 Don’t miss the Changing of the Guard ceremony, which takes place on Wednesday and Saturday, weather permitting (the schedule is subject to change).
 Take a well-deserved rest in the Sabatini Gardens and then make your way to the Oeste Park which houses the Temple of Debod.
 If you fancy a spot of shopping, then you can walk across Plaza de España – where you can take a photo next to the popular monument to Cervantes -, and head to Calle Princesa, one of the city’s top shopping areas.
 Located in the emblematic Edificio España building, between Gran Via and Calle Princesa, is the luxurious Hotel Riu Plaza España, which offers incredible views of the city from its rooftop terrace.